-We conducted an estimation of avoided emissions by Environmental Contribution Products that were expected to contribute to the reduction in CO2 emissions in the supply chain (14 products in the table above).
+We conducted an estimation of avoided emissions by Environmental Contribution Products that were expected to contribute to the reduction in CO2 emissions in the supply chain.

-As a result, the amount of avoided emissions in FY 2022 was approximately 1.14 million ton-CO2/year.
+As a result, the estimated value of avoided emissions in FY 2023 was approximately 1,070 thousand ton-CO2/year.